Tebs-Lab/intermediate-sql-workshop/02-patterns-and-performance/07-exercise-schema-design.md

     1. For example, is it beneficial to have an Authors table vs AuthorName as a field in the Books table?
 4. Given the search requirements, which fields should be indexed?
     1. What kind of indexes might you use?

+## A helpful tool

+Consider using a schema diagram tool such as: https://app.diagrams.net/